FiXato/openMSX-builder/README.markdown

 ### Commandline Arguments

-Currently `build_openmsx` supports the following commandline arguments:
+Currently `build_openmsx` supports the following command-line arguments:

-* --debug                 => Generate debug output.
 * --publish               => Publish the created build
 * --publish-current       => Only publish the current build and exit
 * --publish-all           => Only publish all previously created builds and exit